 Clinical studies that do not meet the Helsinki Declaration will not be considered for publication.

 For clinical studies with human subjects, there should be a certificate, agreement, or approval by the Institutional Review Board (IRB) of the author's affiliated institution.
 If necessary, the editor or reviewers may request copies of these documents to resolve questions about IRB approval and study conduct.
 For humans, identifiable information, such as patients' names, initials, hospital numbers, dates of birth, or other protected health care information, should not be disclosed.
 Copies of written informed consent forms should be kept for studies on human subjects.
 This information should be specified in the Methods section of the manuscript.
 For animal subjects, authors must state that their care was in accordance with national laws and institutional regulations.
-The ethical treatment of all experimental animals must conform to the guidelines provided by the Institutional Animal Care and Use Committee (IACUC).
+The ethical treatment of all experimental animals must be approved by an animal ethics review committee and conform to the guidelines provided by the Institutional Animal Care and Use Committee (IACUC).

 3) Authorship and author responsibilities